remotemeetup/news/README.md

     rake

 and it will regenerate the content of `site/`, plus the other failes described earlier.
-The default `rake` command (with no argument) will execute the `generate` command/task.
+The default `rake` command (with no argument) will execute the `generate:full` command/task.

     rake deploy           # deploy to gh-pages
     rake generate:all     # re-generate all letters html file